NotNoksio/SmallPractice/README.md

 Depend of -> PermissionsEx

-This plugin only conntain NoDebuff ladder
+This plugin only contain NoDebuff ladder